ucdavis/hpccf-docs/docs/software/conda.md

 ???+ Note

-    For extremely large conda environments, you may need to run it on a node using srun, i.e.
+    For extremely large conda environments, you may need to run it on a node using `srun`, i.e.

     ```bash
     $ srun --partition=high2 --time=1-00 --mem=20G --ntasks=2 --pty /usr/bin/bash